-Patarimas: For the documentation or the website, clicking the Fix me link in the footer of a page brings you directly to its corresponding translation page in Transifex.
+Patarimas: Clicking the Translate page link in the bottom left drop-down menu of a page brings you directly to its corresponding translation page in Transifex.

 5. All you need to do is select each text and translate following the guidelines.